Every landscape project should support the vital work of pollinators | Pacific Nurseries

 CA Native Common name | Blue Eyed Grass

 As a 1′ tall perennial, herb, Sisyrinchium bellum grows throughout California.
-This native beauty features small, pollinator-friendly, purplish-blue flowers from January to July.
+This native beauty features small, purplish-blue flowers from January to July.
 It then dies back to the ground in a dormant state over late summer.
 It prefers some moisture and good drainage but will tolerate summer dryness.
 It’s very easy to grow and will reseed freely.
-It also does best in flat areas with loamy soil that hold moisture well.
+It also does best in flat areas with loamy soil that holds moisture well.
+When you add this striking beauty to a landscape, you help pollinators thrive by providing what they need to support healthy and nurturing environments for native species.

 Brandon Young | SF Rec & Park Department